paulipc/python_misc/README.md

 ## bigfiles.py

 Find big files (name and size) in Windows 10 filesystem.
 Before running set: path and size.
 Helps you in cleaning up your filesystem.

+## bigfiles2.py

+Better for Excel with ; separator.